mattermost/docs/source/process/feature-release.md

     - As RCs are cut, update `selenium.test.mattermost.com` to latest RC

 ### J. (T-minus 5 working days) Code Freeze
-No code changes should be comitted.
-During this period, only **Severity 1 bugs** can be committed to the release branch.
-Exceptions can be made by the Release Manager during triage on case-by-case basis.
+Day after which only **S1 regressions** should be fixed (crashes, security vulnerabilities) and no other code changes should be comitted.
+Exceptions can be made by the Release Manager during triage on a case-by-case basis.
 Review the [Release Features & Bugs Quality Gate Guidelines](https://docs.google.com/document/d/1QxB_A1qkEJBKAvQpRa7JiSQLZhwg6HAEajNRNa7ldGg/edit)

 1. **(Team) Daily Release Update Meeting**
     - Continue to triage Jira tickets